 sponsored by the Deutsche Forschungsgemeinschaft (DFG)

-The research group Petri Net Technology is a cooperation between
+The main objective of the research group Petri Net Technology

 The three subgroups of the project are: